 I have to confess something: it took me a while to discover the Duomo as well.

 The very first time I went to San Gimignano, I was with a group.
 It was also raining.
-These two factors likely contributed to too little time in San Gimignano, although I many can only dedicate half a day to exploring the iconic town.
-Suggestion: If you have limited time, of the few things you do in San Gimignano, just make sure to include a visit to the Duomo.
+These two factors likely contributed to too little time in San Gimignano, and today many only dedicate half a day or less to exploring the iconic town.
+So my main suggestion is this: if you have limited time, of the few things you do in San Gimignano, make sure to include a visit to inside of the Duomo!

-The treasures inside include a fully-frescoed Duomo, which has NEVER been "restored" throughout the centuries.
+The treasures inside include a fully-frescoed Duomo, which has NEVER actually needed "restoration" throughout the centuries.

 The colors you see are the original ones painted in the 1300s and their vividness and brightness is awe-inspiring.
 While some sections do show signs of wear and tear with missing pieces (San Gimignano was bombed during World War II), others seem to have been painted only recently.

 Likely this is because the side windows were closed in order to do the frescoes and the reduced amount of light inside limits any damage.
-The frescoes were only dusted off in 1999, as part of the terms for use of the Duomo in the film "Tea with Mussolini" (which I highly recommend, if you haven't seen it yet) by director Franco Zeffirelli.
+The frescoes were only dusted off in 1999, as part of the terms for use of the Duomo in the film "Tea with Mussolini" by director Franco Zeffirelli (which I highly recommend you watch before visiting Tuscany, if you haven't seen it yet) .

-As you enter, on your right, you'll find a fresco cycle dedicated to the stories of the Old Testament while on the facing wall (right wall as you face the altar), stories of the New Testament are portrayed.
+As you enter through a side entrance, on your right you'll find a fresco cycle dedicated to the stories of the Old Testament while on the facing wall (right wall as you face the altar), stories of the New Testament are portrayed.

 The frescoes of the Old Testament are by Sienese master Bartolo di Fredi while the New Testament ones are said to be of someone from Simone Martini's workshop.

-Many believe it could have been Lippo Memmi (Martini's brother in law) or his brother, Federico Memmi, or even Donato Martini, Simone's own brother... in any case, not by Simone Martini himself since he was in France at the time.
+Many believe the artist could have been Lippo Memmi (Martini's brother in law) or his brother, Federico Memmi, or even Donato Martini, Simone's own brother, there is no documentation... in any case, not by Simone Martini himself since he was in France at the time.

-As you look at each wall, the scenes start from the far left of each wall and have to be read across the top all the way to the right on each of the 3 levels you see.
+As you look at each wall, the scenes start from the far left of each wall and have to be read across the top level all the way to the right, the same on each of the 3 levels you see.
 The Old Testament starts with the Creation of the World, then of Man, showing Adam in the Garden of Eden and then the creation of Eve.

 The last one at the top shows the eating of the forbidden fruit.
 You have to go back to the far left to then continue on to the second level, which continues with the banishment from the Garden of Eden, then the stories of Cain and Abel, Noah and his Ark, Abraham, Joseph, Moses and Job.
 Whether you're Catholic or not, the scenes will compel and draw you in.